svdgraaf/pull-to-refresh/README.md

-Pull to refresh jquery
+Pull to refresh
 ======================
-Easy to use library for implementing pull-to-refresh to any page.
+Easy to use javascript plugin for implementing pull-to-refresh to any page.
 It works especially well for webapps installed on the homescreen.
 Or you can use it in your app webviews.

 How to use
 ==========